secretGeek/today-i-learned-staging/.net/detect_text_encoding.md

 	/// <summary>
 	/// Determines a text file's encoding by analyzing its byte order mark (BOM).
-	/// Defaults to ASCII when detection of the text file's endianness fails.
+	/// Defaults to ASCII when detection of the text file's endian-ness fails.
 	/// </summary>
 	/// <param name="filename">The text file to analyze.</param>
 	/// <returns>The detected encoding.</returns>